 This course will serve two main goals.
 The first is an introductory statistics course: gain knowledge of the basic statistical tests, how to interpret their results in a reasonable manner, and understand what those tests are doing at a conceptual level.
 The second is to learn the computational language of R: how to sort, shape, and handle data, create simulations and interpret the results, and build clean, clear graphical representations of the data presented.

 This course is taught at the introductory level and has no prerequisites, but does require a significant amount of time and energy outside of the classroom as we are working towards the two aforementioned goals at once.
 This course is appropriate for students who plan to seriously create and analyze their own statistics for their work.
-It may be taken alone, or as a sequel to Presentation of Statistics.
-There is some overlap between the two courses, but their focus and goals are different.
-Students who take Presentation of Statistics first will get a broader skill set and a more gentle introduction.
+It may be taken alone, or as a sequel to MAT 2246 Presentation of Statistics (or to MAT 2248 and 2249, Confidently Unsure and Graphical Persuasion).
+There is some overlap between the courses, but their focus and goals are different.
+Students who take Presentation of Statistics (or Confidently Unsure/Graphical Persuasion) first will get a broader skill set and a more gentle introduction.